NSU-ACM-SC/Research-And-Development-Members/README.md

         - Your contribution will be added later by the chapter officers as you progress, keep it as a - when applying.
         - Date format will be as DD MMM YYYY, example: 03 July 2019
         - Select Membership status from ["Applied for Membership", "Current Member", "Past Member"].
-Select "Applied for Membership" when applying.
+Select "Current Member" when applying.

 ### Step 4